 Can I work full-time while pursuing an online master’s degree in education?

-Yes, online and hybrid master’s programs in education are specifically designed for working professionals, including full-time teachers.
-Their flexible scheduling allows you to complete coursework during evenings, weekends, or school breaks—whenever it fits your routine.
+Yes, online and hybrid programs are designed for working professionals, including full-time teachers.

 What are the typical admissions requirements for an online or hybrid master’s in education degree program?